 Banded Rainbowfish (Melanotaenia trifasciata)

-The Banded Rainbowfish gets along with other large fish in a community aquarium but does exceptionally well in a biotope aquarium housed with other Rainbowfish.
-Extremely shy or docile tank mates tend to make bullies out of them.
-It would be best if you did not keep Rainbowfish with overly aggressive species instead keep them with other good-natured, playful fish for most excellent results.
+The remarkable Banded Rainbowfish, Melanotaenia trifasciata, gets along with other large fish in a community aquarium but does exceptionally well in a biotope aquarium housed with other Rainbowfish.

-This species come in a variety of different colours such as blue, green, red, yellow or purple.
-Their anal, dorsal and caudal fins are usually red or yellow and will typically display a dark blue to black mid-lateral stripe.
+This species has various colours, such as blue, green, red, yellow, or purple.
+Their anal, dorsal, and caudal fins are generally red or yellow, and their lateral stripes are usually dark blue to black.

-The colours of the Banded Rainbowfish are bright, and every river system has its own uniquely different colour pattern, and there are estimated to be over thirty variations.
+The colours of the Banded Rainbowfish are bright, and every river system has its own uniquely different colour pattern, and there are estimated to be over thirty variants.